vxnick/sublime-shebangsyntax/README.md

-ShebangSyntax - a Sublime Text 2 plugin to set a file's syntax based upon a shebang line (#!/path/to/something).
+## ShebangSyntax - a Sublime Text 2 plugin to set a file's syntax based upon a
+shebang line (`#!/path/to/something`).

-This plugin doesn't try to be too clever - it only operates on files without an extension (that is, without a dot (i.e. a _period_) anywhere in the file name.
+This plugin doesn't try to be too clever - it only operates on files without an extension (that is, without a dot (i.e. a period) anywhere in the file name).
 Anything with a file extension is probably best left to Sublime and other plugins.